Nazi Party/Foreign Organization: Finland

 Finnish Hitler Jugend saluting a memorial for German combatants of Finnish Civil War in Helsinki.

 Auslands-Organisation der NSDAP Landeskreis Finnland was the Finnish local group of the German Nazi party.
 The Finnish party organization began its activities in 1932, when local German citizens founded the local organization of the Nazi party (Ortsgruppe) in Helsinki.
 It received support from the party's expatriate organization, the German embassy, the teachers' and students' union of the German school in Helsinki, and the school's support association.
-In the mid-1930s, the NSDAP's Finnish country district (Landeskreis) was established, under which, in addition to the Helsinki local group, at least Ortsgruppe Turku and Stützpunkt Tampere operated.
+In the mid-1930s, the NSDAP's Finnish country district (Landeskreis) was established, under which, in addition to the Helsinki local group, at least Ortsgruppe Turku and Vaasa and Stützpunkt Tampere operated.
 As the leader of the Finnish district (Kreisleiter) initially operated businessman Herbert Howaldt until about 1937, when businessman Wilhelm Jahre became the leader.
 Jahre also served on the boards of the Finnish-German Society, the German Chamber of Commerce and the German School.
 The party organization had its own internal court that mediated disputes between members.
 The premises of the party organizations were located at Unioninkatu 7, but meetings, club events and other events were held at the premises of the German colony in the White Hall at Aleksanterinkatu 16–18 or at a German school (Malminkatu 14).
 The premises of the party organization were moved to Vuorimiehenkatu 7 A in 1943 and to Bulevardi 30 B 6 in June 1944.
 The National Socialist People's Welfare service organization also had an office at Tehtaankatu 11 B. According to researcher Henrik Ekberg, the Finnish National Socialist parties had occasional contacts with the NSDAP's Finnish local group.
 Hermann Souchon, known for executing Rosa Luxemburg, worked as Landesgruppenleiter (regional leader) in the Finnish chapter of the NSDAP/AO.